khamitov527/mail-agent/README.md

 # Vesper: Voice Command Browser Automation

 Vesper is a Chrome extension that lets you control your browser using voice commands.
-Initially built as a mail agent (hence some legacy names), it has pivoted to support general browser automation.
 The extension leverages voice recognition, DOM parsing, and OpenAI-powered command interpretation to execute actions on any website.

 ---